DavidVerduin/profiles-rest-api/README.md

 # To start the virtual machine, whose /vagrant directory will be syncronized with your development directory
 vagrant up

+# To stop the virtual machine
+vagrant halt

 # To connect, via ssh, to the virtual machine located in your computer
 vagrant ssh